TobiasZawada/cexp/README.md

     }
     /*more css below...*/

-you can use the following elisp expression:
+You can use the following elisp expression:

 `(cexp-search-forward "@media *\\!(.*\\!) *\\!(.*\\!)")`